City Guide for: Kallaste, Estonia

 Alatskivi Castle

 Step back in time at Alatskivi Castle, a stunning neo-Gothic manor house inspired by Balmoral Castle in Scotland.
-Explore the castle's opulent interiors, wander through the picturesque park surrounding it, and learn about the fascinating history of the estate.
-The castle offers guided tours and often hosts cultural events, making it a delightful destination for history buffs and architecture enthusiasts alike.
+Explore the castle's opulent interiors, wander through its picturesque park, and learn about the fascinating history of the estate.
+The castle offers guided tours, events, and a glimpse into the life of Estonian nobility.

 Travel Time